 The Bermuda Youth Development Learning Community

-The Youth Development Learning Community (TDLC) is a collection of youth-serving organisations invested in inspiring and cultivating youth and young adults to reach their full potential.
+The Youth Development Learning Community (YDLC) is a collection of youth-serving organisations invested in inspiring and cultivating youth and young adults to reach their full potential.
 The goal of the YDLC is to collaborate in order to

 - Provide peer to peer learning and capacity building, and